npm/cli/docs/content/commands/npm-query.md

 // direct development deps
 :root > .dev

-// any peer dep of a direct deps
+// any peer dep of a direct dep
 :root > * > .peer

 // any workspace dep